JeffGiroux/f5_terraform/AWS/Autoscale_via_lb/README.md

   - bigip.tf - resources for BIG-IP autoscaling group, launch template, security groups
   - main.tf - resources for provider, versions
   - nlb.tf - resources for AWS NLB
-  - onboard.tpl - onboarding script which is run by user-data.
+  - f5_onboard.tmpl - onboarding script which is run by user-data.
 This script is responsible for downloading the neccessary F5 Automation Toolchain RPM files, installing them, and then executing the onboarding REST calls.
   - do.json - contains the L1-L3 BIG-IP configurations used by DO for items like VLANs, IPs, and routes
   - as3.json - contains the L4-L7 BIG-IP configurations used by AS3 for items like pool members, virtual server listeners, security policies, and more
   - ts.json - contains the BIG-IP configurations used by TS for items like telemetry streaming, CPU, memory, application statistics, and more